Templecraft burned at 4pm on Saturday 21st March.

 This was opportunity for the world-wide Minecraft community to experience and participate in a major temporary art work, and for new users of the software to explore a beautiful digital landscape.
 Follow the project in the short film below:

-Minecraft user GrannyGammer recorded herself using Templecraft as she left a dedication to the sister she lost in this incredibly moving film (please note it includes adult themes).
+Minecraft user GrannyGammer recorded herself using Templecraft as she left a dedication to the daughter she lost in this incredibly moving film (please note it includes adult themes).

-As part of the project, school children from six schools across Derry~Londonderry also worked with David Best and Adam Clarke to design and build their own structures using Minecraft.
+As part of the project, students from six schools across Derry~Londonderry also worked with David Best and Adam Clarke to design and build their own structures using Minecraft.

 Pictured: Templecraft design by BlockWorks.